LiliaFramework/Lilia/docs/docs/meta/vector.md

 ### Right

 **Purpose**

 Calculates the cross product of this vector and the provided up reference to derive a right-direction vector.

 The result is normalized and therefore perpendicular to both input vectors.

 If this vector has no horizontal component it defaults to `Vector(0, -1, 0)`.

 **Parameters**

-* `vUp` (`Vector`, optional) – Up direction to compare against.
+* `vUp` (*Vector*, optional): Up direction to compare against.
 Defaults to `vector_up`.

 **Realm**

 `Shared`

 **Returns**

-- `Vector`: The calculated right vector.
+* *Vector*: The calculated right vector.

 **Example**